Our Research Group

 We currently have openings for graduate student(s).
 Students in physics, applied physics or related fields are encouraged to email Prof. Mundy to set up a time to discuss potential projects.

 Prospective Harvard Graduate Students:

-We will be accepting students into the group following the 2018-19 admissions cycle.
 If you are interested in our work, we encourage you to apply to the graduate program in either Physics or Applied Physics (SEAS).
 Prof. Mundy can answer specific questions regarding research in our group however please note all admissions decisions are made by committee.
 Prospective students should refer any admissions related inquiries to the department page.